SrijanSriv211/Studybyte/README.md

 Currently implemented Search Tags are:
 - Search to Google using `g?`
+- Search to Google Scholar using `gs?`
 - Search to YouTube using `yt?`
 - Search to Britannica using `eb?`
+- Search to Github using `git?`
+- Search to Bing using `bing?`
+- Search to PDFDrive using `pdfdrive?`
+- Search to DuckDuckGo using `ddg?`

 ## Requirments
 You need to install the following on your machine.